blizmax/InceptEngine/README.md

 # Inception Engine
 An independent work attemping to implement some components of a game engine from scratch.
-Use Vulkan API to render, GLM library for math computation, ASSIMP for read FBX data, Fast Noise to generate Perlin noise.

 **Enabled Features (from new to old):**

+* Capsule collision

+* Generating terrain using height map and terrain collision detection

 * Cube map and skybox